Originally published on Medium

 “When I am treating children all day, the people bring me firewood and help me with the farming,” says Miriam, community health worker in Etsu Gudu.

-“The community raised money collectively to build me a house, so I can continue doing my work,” says Muhammad, the community health worker in Njediko.
+“The community raised money collectively to build me a house, so I can continue doing my work,” says Muhammed, the community health worker in Njediko.

 An effective and sustainable solution